 - This breach of duty of care directly led to the plaintiff's injury

 - The plaintiff suffered damages as a result of the injuries

-Workers who file a personal injury lawsuit after being injured by third-party negligence in the workplace can seek compensation for a much broader range of damages.
+Workers who file a work injury lawsuit after being injured by third-party negligence in the workplace can seek compensation for a much broader range of damages.
 In addition to compensation for economic losses such as medical expenses, lost wages, and loss of earning potential, personal injury plaintiffs can also pursue compensation for non-economic losses, including: